RobinTTY/NordigenApiClient/README.md

 ## Advanced Usage

-### Acess/Refresh Token reuse
+### Access/Refresh Token reuse

-If you wan't to persist the access/refresh token used by the client you can do so by accessing the `JsonWebTokenPair` property of the client.
-After the first request that requires authentication this property will be populated with the access/refresh token that was automatically aquired.
+If you want to persist the access/refresh token used by the client you can do so by accessing the `JsonWebTokenPair` property of the client.
+After the first request that requires authentication this property will be populated with the access/refresh token that was automatically acquired.

 ```cs
 Console.WriteLine(client.JsonWebTokenPair.AccessToken.EncodedToken);